2nd Dragoons (Canada): History

-Early Years
+Early years

 Prior to the War of 1812, volunteer cavalry troops were founded to support the various infantry regiments formed as part of the sedentary militia of Upper Canada.
 With the outbreak of war with the United States in 1812, Major-General Isaac Brock organized several troops into an independent corps designated as the Niagara Light Dragoons, which would serve under Brock's command in the Niagara and Detroit campaigns.
 However, due to it being a volunteer unit that would only serve one year, the light dragoons were disbanded in 1813, and replaced by the Troop of Provincial Dragoons (also known as Merritt's Troop or The Niagara Frontier Guides) under the command of its first commander Captain William Hamilton Merritt (who later helped found the creation of the First Welland Canal).
 The Troop would remain in action for the remainder of the war, distinguishing itself at the battles of Stoney Creek (1813) and Lundy's Lane (1814).
 With the end of the war, the Dragoons were disbanded.

 Following the War of 1812, these volunteer cavalry units would remain active throughout the British North American colonies, serving during the Upper Canada Rebellion of 1837 against the forces of William Lyon Mackenzie.

 With the passing of the Militia Act of 1855, the first of a number of newly raised independent militia cavalry troops and mounted infantry companies were established in and around the Niagara region of Canada West (now the Province of Ontario).
 A number of these militia cavalry troops would be called out for service during the Fenian Raids of the 1860s.

 Late 1800’s

 On 10 May 1872, the 2nd Regiment of Cavalry was authorized for service by the regimentation of eight of these previously authorized independent militia cavalry troops and mounted infantry companies.
-The regiment was organized and uniformed as a hussar regiment and had its Regimental Headquarters was at Oak Ridges and had troops located at St. Catharines, Oak Ridges, Markham, Grimsby, Burford, Queenston and Welland, Ontario.
+The regiment was organized and uniformed as a hussar regiment and had its Regimental Headquarters was at Oak Ridges and had troops at St. Catharines, Oak Ridges, Markham, Grimsby, Burford, Queenston and Welland, Ontario.

 In 1887, the regiment was reorganized and uniformed as a dragoon regiment and on 17 May 1889, the Oak Ridges and Markham Troops were transferred to The Governor General's Body Guard in Toronto.
 Around 1892 to the end of the century, the regiment was officially Redesignated as the 2nd Dragoons and the remaining troops were eventually grouped together into 3 squadrons and the Regimental Headquarters was relocated to Saint Catharines.